samche42/ShiftScan/README.md

 The processing of data can take some time depending on the number of plates included in the analysis.
 At the time of testing, using 6 processors on a standard MacBook Pro, it took ~1 hour to analyze one hundred 384-well plates.

-Once complete, 4 files would have been generated in the active directory:
+Once complete, 4 files would have been generated in the specified output directory:
  - "Final_curves.txt" includes all coordinates for original and cleaned/sliced curves
  - "Final_results.txt" has results from all calculations, including final melting temperatures, amplitudes, failures, reasons for failures etc
  - "Plate_report.txt" is a small table listing which plates passed or failed.
 For any plate in which 8 or more control wells failed, the entire plate is labelled a failure